maildropr/planify/README.md

 ## Usage

-After creating your Trackables, Plan, and User models, you are ready to start tracking.
+After creating your Limitables, Plan, and User models, you are ready to start tracking.

 ```ruby
 # posts_controller.rb